 Since Olympic National Park is so large and spread out, visiting it just by car will only allow you to see the edges of the park.

-Olympic National Park consists of nearly a million acres spread out over four different regions and is made up of several very different ecosystems.
-The first one you will come to on this road trip is Hurricane Ridge, which is just a few miles south of Port Angeles.
+Olympic National Park spans almost a million acres across four diverse regions with distinct ecosystems.
+The first stop on your road trip is Hurricane Ridge, just a few miles south of Port Angeles.

 Tip: You might want to hang out a few days in Port Townsend.
 You’ll love its small town charm incredible artisan, bright storefronts, and its passion for music.
 In fact, it hosts an annual Olympic Music Festival in July and August and the weeklong Jazz Port Townsend in July.